 The four proposed ranges would be constructed in the LBA in the north or northeast direction.
 The Surface Danger Zones (SDZs) generated by the ranges would extend into the EMUA, but would not impact submerged lands.
 No additional land or submerged lands would be acquired.
-Existing leases within the LBA would be reviewed and those located within the range footprints or SDZs would be terminated.
+Existing leases within the LBA would be reviewed and potentially terminated.
 This represents a potential adverse impact to the lessee and private sub-lessees.
 The impact is considered less than significant from a land ownership perspective because the leaseback term options are of relatively short duration and may be reviewed by DoD in the event of a military requirement for the land.
 In addition, the lease terminations would not change land use designations.
-Other impacts such as the loss of agricultural income are addressed in Chapter 16, Socioeconomics.
+Other impacts such as the loss of agricultural income are addressed under the socioeconomic section.

-Noise from airfield operations and firing range activities would generate increased noise levels within the military area, but not impacting surrounding land use.
+Noise from airfield operations and firing range activities would generate increased noise levels within the military area, not impacting surrounding land use.
 Some of these activities would occur at night.
-As shown in Chapter 2 (refer to Table 2.3-1), approximately 20% of munitions used for firing range training would be expended during non-daylight hours (from 7 p.m. to 6 a.m.).
+As shown in Chapter 2 (see Table 2.3-1), approximately 20% of munitions used for firing range training would be expended during non-daylight hours (from 7 p.m. to 6 a.m.).
 The results of the modeling of the noise impacts from Range Complex Alternative 1 are presented in Chapter 6, Noise.
 The contours would be entirely within the DoD-controlled land except for a small portion extending on the northern edge of the Tinian Airport property.
 In this case, no noise-sensitive receptors would be impacted, resulting in no noise impacts associated with this alternative.

 Portions of the range area would not be accessible by non-participating personnel during training.
 Training periods would be scheduled in advance with signs posted and published on a regular basis.
-To facilitate range safety, ground access would be controlled by traffic control points on existing roads.
+To facilitate range safety, ground access would be controlled through gates at existing roads.
 This would safeguard the public by keeping them out of any areas where there are potential dangers while simultaneously maintaining access to areas where training is not being conducted.
 This would ensure access to National Historic Landmark, northern beaches, and the IBB via 8th Avenue.
 Broadway would be closed during training.
-However, the public would be able to travel north on 8th Avenue and check in with personnel manning the first traffic control point.
-Once cleared by range control, they would proceed, checking in with each successive traffic control point until clear of the training area.
-Prior to training, range flags would be raised and traffic control points would be established and manned continuously throughout the duration of training.
+However, the public can travel north on 8th Avenue and check in with personnel manning the first access gate.
+Once cleared by range control, they can proceed, checking in with each successive guard point until clear of the training area.
+Prior to training, range flags would be raised and gates would be closed and guarded.
 Interior portions of the range area (those affected by SDZs) would be inspected and watches would be posted in a range observation site for boats and aircraft, with positive observation of the sea and air space and having positive communications with range control.
 The impact is not considered significant.
 The impact on access would be adverse but less than significant because the military is exercising an existing right based on existing policy.
-The encroachment of the SDZ into a notraining area is an adverse impact; however, the impact would not be significant because no physical training or construction would occur in the area.

-During non-firing periods, the MLA would remain open to other approved civilian uses in accordance with the RTA Management Plan, as discussed in Chapter 2.
+During non-firing periods, the MLA could remain open to other approved civilian uses in accordance with the RTA Management Plan, as discussed in Chapter 2.